Last Updated on

 Current Sustainable Tourism Efforts

 Costa Rica’s efforts to achieve sustainable tourism include being an active member of the organization called “One Percent for the Planet.”

-- Local companies produce biodegradable soaps, toilet paper, shampoos and other toiletries, bug repellants, and other similar items for use in hotels and restaurants.
+Local companies produce biodegradable soaps, toilet paper, shampoos and other toiletries, bug repellents, and other similar items for use in hotels and restaurants.

 Expansion to Agro-ecotourism

 Costa Rica is dedicated to the conservation of biodiversity and sustainable livelihoods through transformation of land-use practices, consumer behavior, and business practices, is a success story as far as being a tourism brand is concerned.